UBC-MDS/programming-in-python-for-data-science/slides/module1_05.md

 We can see all the columns of the dataframe and the first 5 rows of the data. let's say we only want certain rows of the whole dataframe or certain columns.

-We talked about how `df.head()` will generate the first 5 rows of a df but what if we wanted rows 5-10?
+We talked about how `df.head()` will generate the first 5 rows of a dataframe but what if we wanted rows 5-10?

-The first column of this dataframe is called the `index` each row is given a name as well as a position.
-In this case the name and index are both numbers. but what if we they were not?
+The first column of this dataframe is called the `index` each row is given a label as well as a position.
+In this case the label and index are both numbers. but what if we they were not?

 Notes: Script here.